Winegrowing Buying guides

 The price of vines

-Evaluation of total cost
+Assessing the total cost

 • Notary and agency fees

-• Investment in vineyard and wine-making equipment
+• Investment in viticultural and winemaking equipment

 Financing options